 Further work disaggregating both the types of Japanese aid and the categories of expenditures will throw more light on the aid-public sector expenditures relationship.
 Also results from one or two countries can not be generalized readily without falling a ready prey to the fallacy of induction.
-Careful work covering more countries will reveal in the future just how effective Japanese aid is in each case.
+Careful empirical work covering more countries will reveal in the future just how effective Japanese aid is in each case.
+The present model can be disaggregated and extended for this purpose.
+The major hurdle, however, will be generating the appropriate disaggregated data sets.